 I’ve always been leery of rewards and have seen a great deal of negatives when rewards are overused.
 Let’s examine a few instances to see the danger.

-The chore reward system, there are lots of these.
-In some kids put up stickers as they do their chores and earn a reward at the end of the week.
+The chore reward system, there are so many of these.
+Kids put up stickers as they do their chores and earn a reward or money at the end of the week.
 In others, kids start out with a certain amount of money and if they don’t finish their chores, money is deducted from their ‘allowance’.
 In still others parents post jobs they want done with a dollar value attached and children can choose which chores they want to do to earn spending money.
 You can probably come up with many more.

 In our house, every member of the family did some of the work, because we are a family.
-There were regular chores the boys did every morning and on the weekends there was yard work or cars to wash.
-I didn’t pay the boys for these things because they are part of the family and once they were old enough, they took on some of the responsibility and work to keep things going.
+There were regular chores the boys did every morning, and on the weekends there was yard work or cars to wash.
+I didn’t pay the boys for these things because they are part of the family and once they were old enough, they took on some of the responsibility and work to keep our home going.

 When I knew one of them was trying to save money for something (usually another musical instrument) I might offer to pay them for some work, but that wasn’t the norm.
-They weren’t compensated for their regular chores.
+They were never compensated for their regular chores.

 I think I tried the pay system once or twice but abandoned the idea quickly because it led to an attitude of entitlement.
 It seemed that those systems quickly sent the message that they should be reimbursed for every contribution they made…and that wasn’t going to work for me.

 I didn’t want to send boys out into the world who expected others (especially their wives) to pick up after them, cook for them, or do all the laundry.
-I wanted to send out men who knew how to pull their weight, knew that living with others means being part of a team and helping to care for each other.
+And I didn’t want them to think that when they did do some normal household chores they should be patted on the back as if they had gone above and beyond.
+I wanted to send out men who knew how to pull their weight, knew that living with others means being part of a team.

-Or how about this…you are trying to get your child to eat healthy but they refuse all vegetables, so you promise them a treat later if they finish their vegetables at dinner.
-Perhaps you’ve used a similar tact yourself when trying to drink enough water or cut out sugar, and you promise yourself a reward.
+Another common scenario, you are trying to get your child to eat healthy but they refuse all vegetables, so you promise them a treat later if they finish their vegetables at dinner.
+Perhaps you’ve used a similar tactic on yourself when trying to drink enough water or cut out sugar.
+If I eat a salad with lunch I will reward myself with a piece of chocolate.

 This sort of reward system runs the risk of send the message to your child that eating vegetables is sooo bad, you have to reward them for it.
 Even when you use this method on yourself there is the risk of that thought bouncing around.
 “Who would eat salad voluntarily, I need an incentive to do this.”